uday96/EVA4-TSAI/S15/README.md

 #### t < 1.25
 - The idea here is that, the pixel values need not be asolutely the same.
-- We take the ratio of each pixel and verify if the it is within a scale of 1.25
+- We take the ratio of each pixel and verify if it is within a scale of 1.25
 - This measure is in the context of the images being relatively the same.
 - The higher the `t<1.25` value, the better the predictions
 - Similarly calculate `t<1.25^2`  and `t<1.25^3`

-While calculating `t<1.25`, we want the ratio of pixels to within a threshold i.e 1.25.
+While calculating `t<1.25`, we want the ratio of pixels to be within a threshold i.e 1.25.
 But if the value of pixel is less than 0.1 then even though the pixel values are close the ratio scale changes.
 For ex, 0.00001 and 0.000001 are very close and we want them to contribute positively for our accuracy but the ratio is 10 which reduces the accuracy.
 So we clamp the tensors to 0.1 and 1.

 Calculation:

     gt = torch.clamp(gt, min=0.1, max=1)
     pred = torch.clamp(pred, min=0.1, max=1)

     thresh = torch.max((gt / pred), (pred / gt))